rooseveltframework/roosevelt/README.md

 - `app.js`: main app file.
 Feel free to rename this, but make sure to update package.json's reference to it.
 - `bin`: folder with operating system-specfic executables for your app.
-  - `mac.command`: double click this in Mac OS X to start your app graphically.
+  - `mac.command`: open this in Mac OS X to start your app graphically.
-  - `unix.sh`: double cick this in UNIX-like environments like Ubuntu or other Linux distros to start your app graphically.
+  - `unix.sh`: open this in UNIX-like environments like Ubuntu or other Linux distros to start your app graphically.
-  - `windows.bat`: double click this in Windows to start your app graphically.
+  - `windows.bat`: open this in Windows to start your app graphically.
 - `mvc`: folder for models, views, and controllers.
   - `controllers`: folder for controller files.
   - `models`: folder for model files.